 - Spike Rifle: 18“,A1, S3.
 This use to have some armour penetration, but now it’s just another 18″ single shot weapon.

 - Spinefists: 12″, Pistol, A3.
 The go to weapon if you want the cheapest Termagant weapon.
+Because Spinefists are pistol weapons you can shoot with them in the shooting phase even if you are in the middle of an assault.

 - Strangleweb: 8“, A D3, S2: Strength 2?, why bother?